Baddhizm/graphene-sqlalchemy-auto/README.md

         exclude_models = ["Address"] # exclude models
         # custom_filters_path = 'your_package.filters'  # it scan for filters and compare filter name and model name
         # custom_schemas_path = 'your_package.nodes'  # same as above
-        # engine = Engine  # necessary if you want get table descriptions from existing table in DB

 class Mutation(MutationObjectType):
     class Meta: